Yandex Cloud

 • Make sure the transfer has the Completed status and delete it.

-• Delete both the source endpoint and the target endpoint.
+• Delete both the source and target endpoints.

 • Delete the clusters: